ibz0q/lovelace-bg-animation/docs/EXTENDED.md

-### Documentation
+# Documentation

-This file is generated through an Github Action automation, if any of the image previews do not load.
+This file is generated through an Github Action, if any of the image previews do not load.
 There is an issue with the action.

 ## Available backgrounds (51 total)

-##  9.rainbow-particles
+###  > 9.rainbow-particles
 Particle Horizon - rainbow particle horizon

 ![Image Preview](https://ibz0q.github.io/lovelace-bg-animation/gallery/metadata/9.rainbow-particles/screenshot.png)